Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Intention Recognition Algorithm

 \subsubsection{Vision System}

 An Intel Realsense D435 RGB-D camera (colour + depth) is placed approximately 0.85 m above the head of Baxter to provide a slightly overhead view of both the user and the robot.
 The open-source algorithm OpenPose\footnote{\url{https://github.com/CMU-Perceptual-Computing-Lab/openpose}} \cite{Cao2021TPAMI-OpenPose} provides real-time human skeleton keypoint estimation in 2D using 2D images.
 2D skeleton keypoints are then projected into 3D space using depth data from the camera\footnote{\url{https://github.com/ravijo/ros\_openpose}}.
-This method is not perfect as OpenPose may estimate a keypoint even if it is occluded, but the simple 3D projection will place the keypoint on the surface of the occlusion rather than behind it, as shown in Fig. \ref{fig:KeypointJumping}.
+This method has certain drawbacks as OpenPose may estimate a keypoint even if it is occluded, but the simple 3D projection will place the keypoint on the surface of the occlusion rather than behind it, as shown in Fig. \ref{fig:KeypointJumping}.
 In this example, the wrist keypoint (white X) is projected on top of the robot limb when the hand is occluded, resulting in a discontinuous jump in position of approximately 0.64 m in the $z$-axis.
-Tactile sensors can help mitigate this issue by ensuring that there is truly contact between the human and the robot for keypoints hidden from view by the robot.
+This projection error renders it very difficult to determine whether an occluded keypoint is touching the underneath of the robot or not.
+The use of tactile sensors in addition to computer vision to detect touch multimodally would partially mitigate this issue by determining whether there is truly contact between the human and the robot for keypoints hidden from view by the robot.

 Occasionally, OpenPose will erroneously detect non-existent persons, as shown by the mini skeleton in Fig. \ref{fig:miniskeleton}.
 As the erroneous skeletons are typically much smaller than a real person, each skeleton is verified by calculating the limb lengths using the 3D projected keypoints and ensuring that they fall within a nominal range.
 Skeletons that do not match these criteria are discarded.